AlecAivazis/survey/README.md

 prompt := &survey.MultiSelect{..., PageSize: 10}
 ```

+### Editor

+Launches the user's preferred editor (defined by the $EDITOR environment variable) on a
+temporary file.
+Once the user exits their editor, the contents of the temporary file are read in as
+the result.
+If neither of those are present, notepad (on Windows) or vim (Linux or Mac) is used.

-### Custom filtering in Select and MultiSelect
+## Filtering options in Select and MultiSelect

+The user can filter for options by typing while the prompt is active.
+This will filter out all options that don't contain the
+typed string anywhere in their name, ignoring case.
+This default filtering behavior is provided by the `DefaultFilterFn`
+function.

-A custom filter function can be provided to change the default filtering behavior by providing a value for `FilterFn` field:
+A custom filter function can also be provided to change this default behavior by providing a value for the `FilterFn` field:

 ```golang
 &Select{